Connected Homes Program

 Connected Homes is offered to WBMLP’s residential customers via NEXTZERO'S’s Home Energy Loss Prevention Services Program.
 NEXTZERO is working with software platform Virtual Peaker, to allow our customers to leverage the technology of smart appliances and devices into cost savings for our light department and customers.
 At the same time, the program allows WBMLP to better manage its electric load, reduce costs and keep rates low.
 Potential devices which may be enrolled include home batteries, electric vehicle chargers, electric hot water heaters and mini-split controllers*.

-3 Reasons to Enroll your WiFi-connected Devices in HELPs “Connected Homes” Program
+3 Reasons to Enroll your WiFi-connected Devices in NEXTZERO “Connected Homes” Program

 Allowing WBMLP to make brief reductions to your WiFi-connected devices during peak hours decreases the amount of overall energy those devices are using.
 This means you can feel better about the steps you are taking to conserve the energy usage in your home.

 - ☀ 2.
 STABILIZE the Electricity Load

 Peak demand hours are the times of day in which the most amount of electricity is typically used.
 In the “Connected Homes” program, WBMLP adjusts the usage of select devices (for example, reducing the charging rate of an electric vehicle charger) to better manage the electricity load for the whole system.
 This helps us ensure that the energy needs for all customers can be met without causing any disruptions.
 And as a bonus, it helps keep electricity rates low.